pemellquist/skypunch/README.md

 At the core of skypunch are the database tables which the skypunch daeamon uses to monitor targets and inform users.
 The details for these tables can be found in [skypunch.sql](https://github.com/pemellquist/skypunch/blob/master/sql/skypunch.sql) <br><br>

-**targets Table** <br>
+**Targets Table** <br>
-Each row in the table defines details of how to monitor each target including:
+The targets table models each service to be monitored and collects performance statistics over time.
 * URL of system to be monitored (HTTP or HTTPS)
 * HTTP Method to use (GET,PUT,POST,DELETE,HEAD)
 * The type of HTTP authentication to use (NONE, BASIC, OPENSTACK)